shadybraden/loggifly/README.md

 ## ⚡️ Quick start

-Choose your preferred setup method - simple environment variables for basic use, or a YAML config for advanced control.<br>
+Choose your preferred setup method - simple environment variables for basic use, or a YAML config for advanced control.
-With environment variables you can have LoggiFly up and running in a minute with just docker compose.<br>
+- Environment variables allow for a simple setup and let you spin this thing up in a minute
-With YAML you can use complex Regex patterns and have different keywords & other settings per container.
+- With YAML you can use complex Regex patterns and have different keywords & other settings per container.

 <details><summary><em>Click to expand:</em> 🐋 <strong>Basic Setup: Docker Compose (Environment Variables)</</strong></summary>